hellohubs/uganda-manual/troubleshooting/charge_controller.md

   - Polarity WRONG: Investigate and fix wiring from Battery to Charge Controller.
 WARNING: This condition could result in damage to wire and systems.
 Check over system before reconnecting.
 This is unlikely unless this is the initial state of installation.
   - Polarity OK: Check Voltage
     - Under 11.85v
-      - NO Voltage: Likely cable problem.
-Trace cabling and fix.
+      - NO Voltage - 2v: Could be wiring.
+Trace wire and fix.
-      - 1v-11.85v: Batteries are below minimum functioning level.
-Allow charger to recharge to 12v before turning on.
-If charger is not working, connect charged 12v in parrellel.
+      - 2v-11.85v: Batteries are below minimum functioning level for system but charger should still operate.
+If no LEDs on charge controller, proceed to test PV side as per below.
-    - Over 12.5v: Voltage appears to be OK.
-Problem likely on PV / solar side.
-If not.
-Charge controller could be bad.
+    - Over 11.85v: Voltage appears to be OK.
+Proceed to test PV side as per below.

 ## 2. Check PV Terminals
 ---------------